 One such study was conducted at the University of British Columbia in 2013.
 Researchers found that regular aerobic exercise, the kind (like Nordic walking) that gets your heart and your sweat glands pumping, appears to boost the size of the hippocampus.
 This is the brain area involved in verbal memory and learning.
 Resistance training, balance and muscle toning exercises did not have the same results.
 The results were published in the British Journal of Sports Medicine.

-Other studies have shown that exercise improves what scientists call "executive function," This includes basic functions like working memory, planning and multi tasking as well as processing speed.
-Dr Alan Gow talks to Sian Williams about this and other brain benefits of exercise in the current Radio 4 series ‘How to have a better brain’.
-I was particularly struck by the statistic that one in three people over the age of 65 will develop dementia.
-You can catch the programme on iplayer.
+Other studies have shown that exercise improves what scientists call “executive function,” This includes basic functions like working memory, planning and multi tasking as well as processing speed.
+Dr Alan Gow talks to Sian Williams about this and other brain benefits of exercise in a Radio 4 series ‘How to have a better brain’.
+We were particularly struck by the statistic that one in three people over the age of 65 will develop dementia.

-The most recent study in this area (that I know about) is from the University of Kansas Medical Center, published last month.
+Another study in this area (that we know about) is from the University of Kansas Medical Center.
 The researchers analysed the effect of regular exercise on levels of brain function in over 65 year olds.
 Their conclusion was that exercise improves visual-spatial processing (the ability to perceive where objects are in space and how far apart they are from each other) as well as overall attention levels and ability to focus.

 Interestingly, in this study, it seemed that the intensity of the exercise mattered more than the duration.
 This means that improving our brain power relies on actually pushing ourselves, instead of just plodding along.
 I guess it gets the heart pumping faster, refreshing parts that normal activity can’t reach (as a test of your memory – which larger advert does that part-plagiarise?).